 I am a food writer who covers food politics, trends and sustainability issues.
-I write for publications such as The Washington Post, The Wall Street Journal, the New York Times, Eating Well, and Garden & Gun.
+I write for publications such as The Washington Post, The Wall Street Journal, the New York Times, and Eating Well.
 My stories try to make people think smart about what and where they eat.

 From 2007 through 2010, I was a staff writer at The Washington Post.
 My reporting took me to Immokalee, Florida, where I wrote about tomato pickers’ struggle for better working conditions, and to downtown Washington, where I pulled back the curtain on a faux farm-to-table restaurant.
 My current fascination is with how culture shapes what and how we eat the emerging science of behavior change.